How to Improve Employee Safety with Automated Cash Systems - Brink's US

-Manual cash management often requires managers or other authorised employees to leave the store and deliver deposits to the bank, sometimes more than once a day.
+Manual cash management often requires managers or other authorized employees to leave the store and deliver deposits to the bank, sometimes more than one time a day.

 Managers are also responsible for receiving change from the bank, such as coins or smaller denomination bills.
-Many banks charge a fee to process the change, resulting in higher costs for the organisation.
+Many banks charge a fee to process the change, resulting in higher costs for the organization.

-- Employees are exposed to the risk of theft when transporting cash to and from the bank
+- Employees are exposed to risk of theft when transporting cash to and from the bank

 - Various touch points are required from the store to the bank

-- Making frequent trips to the bank is both time consuming and labour-intensive
+- Making frequent trips to the bank is both time consuming and labor intensive

 - Added costs of various bank fees accumulate over time